Battle of Crug Mawr: Background

 A Welsh revolt against Norman rule had begun in South Wales, where on 1 January 1136 the Welsh won a victory over the local Norman forces at the Battle of Llwchwr between Loughor and Swansea, killing about 500 of their opponents.
 Richard Fitz Gilbert de Clare, the Norman lord of Ceredigion, had been away from his lordship in the early part of the year.
 Returning to the borders of Wales in April, he ignored warnings of the danger and pressed on towards Ceredigion with a small force.
 He had not gone far when he was ambushed and killed by the men of Iorwerth ab Owain, grandson of Caradog ap Gruffydd (the penultimate prince of Gwent).

 The news of Richard's death led to an invasion by the forces of Gwynedd, led by Owain Gwynedd and Cadwaladr ap Gruffydd, sons of the king of Gwynedd, Gruffudd ap Cynan.
 They captured a number of castles in northern Ceredigion before returning home to dispose of the plunder.
 Around Michaelmas (11 October in the Julian Calendar used at the time) they again invaded Ceredigion and made an alliance with Gruffydd ap Rhys of Deheubarth.

 The combined Welsh forces headed for the town of Cardigan.
-This army, said to number 6,000, including 2,000 mailed horsemen, had taken up a style of warfare learnt from the Normans.
 The Normans were said to have a substantial force.